Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: The underlying theorems

 Likewise, $\fC_2(E_7)=\{\b1\}$. \textit{QED to Proposition 4.4}

-Incidentally, it is necessary to exclude those level 2 $B_r$ and $D_r$ from Proposition 4.4.
-For example, for $(B_4,2)$ and $\cA=\b1\oplus 2\La_1\oplus\La_3$, take $\la=\mu=\La_3$.
 For rank $r\le8$, the only $B_r$ and $D_r$ at level 2 excluded from Proposition 4.4 are $B_4$ and $D_8$.
 The modular invariants for all $B_r$ and $D_r$ at level 2 are classified in \cite{orth23}; many aren't realized by quantum subgroups and modules.